SOLID-TEAM/SOLID_ENGINE/README.md

 ### Debug
 - Change ViewMode in Scene Window Left-Top Combo
 - Change Grid and Debug Settings in Scene Window Menus
-- View all textures loaded in vram on Configuration->View
+- View all textures loaded in vram on Configuration->Loaded textures vram

 ### Camera Controls